darianado/Besties-Backend/README.md

 In order to use this application, you must setup credentials on your machine and install dependencies.
 Follow this guide:
 1. Install the Firebase CLI [here](https://firebase.google.com/docs/cli).
 2. Open a new terminal window and navigate to the folder called ‘functions’.
+3. Run the command `firebase login` to log into Firebase using your Google account.
+4. Open a new terminal window and navigate to the folder called ‘functions’.
-3. Run the command `npm install` to get the dependencies required.
+5. Run the command `npm install` to get the dependencies required.
-4. Open another terminal window and navigate to the root directory of this application.
+6. Open another terminal window and navigate to the root directory of this application.
-5. Run the command `firebase emulators:start`.
+7. Run the command `firebase emulators:start`.
 This will start an instance of the Firebase Emulator directly in the terminal and provide instructions on how to interact with the instance in your browser.

 ## Using the project